 Poster Presenter Guidelines

 ICAAC is pleased to provide a convenient, high quality poster printing service to all poster authors.
-Call4Posters allows you to create or upload your poster online and have it printed and shipped directly to Denver for a small fee.
+Call4Posters allows you to create or upload your poster online and have it printed and shipped directly to Washington, DC for a small fee.
 Save time, money and have the peace of mind knowing your poster is 100% guaranteed.
-If for any reason your poster arrives damaged or is missing, we guarantee that another poster will be printed and delivered to you the next business day (same day delivery in most cities) or you will receive a full refund.
-For details log in at www.call4posters.com/icaac.
+To access the Call4Posters website, please visit www.call4posters.com/icaac.
+Please note, all Poster Presenters received a notification with their login and password to access the site.

 Include your poster in iPosters, ICAAC’s free of charge Virtual Poster Hall.
 Meeting attendees have access to iPosters on-site and for up to one year after the meeting.
 All posters are fully searchable and contain all of the text, charts, and graphs just as they were presented. iPosters fosters the open exchange of science between colleagues and allows you to print posters on-site and email your colleagues with follow-up questions regarding their research.
-For details log in at www.call4posters.com/icaac.
+To upload your poster to be included in the iPosters website, please visit www.call4posters.com/icaac.
+Please note, all Poster Presenters received a notification with their login and password to access the site.

 - Posters should be no larger than 8ft.
 (L) x 4ft.
 (H).